d-baublys/task-management-app/README.md

 - Integrating captcha protection with reCAPTCHA
 - Using and customising Tailwind CSS
 - Deploying frontend with Vercel
+---
-- Adapting existing codebase and tests to use static typing
+- Adapting existing codebase to use static typing
 - Integrating Cypress testing in the context of a Python backend
 - Working with drag-and-drop mechanics in both Jest unit tests and Cypress e2e tests
 - Testing with and around reCAPTCHA